top of page

 Want to live on cayenne pepper, maple syrup, lemon juice, and salt water for 14 days?
 Yeah, me neither.
 But countless people are turning to these cleanses as a way to lose weight quickly.

-Do they work.
+Do they work?
 Yeah, you’ll lose weight.
 But it’s all water weight.
-You’ll gain it back when you start eating ‘normally’ again.
+And maybe some muscle mass too, depending on how long you do it.
+You’ll gain all the water weight back when you start eating ‘normally’ again.
 A very frustrating way to yo-yo diet.

 What is a Detox Diet?